commonality/getting-started-inner-source/docs/developer-guide/api.md

 <img align="bottom" alt="shield" height="30" width="30" src="https://cdnjs.cloudflare.com/ajax/libs/octicons/4.4.0/svg/shield.svg"> These are some basic security best practices.

+---

+_![shield][octicon-shield] **Keep security exception messages as generic as possible.**_ For example, if your API unsuccessfully tries to write in to a database, it should not display an error message that includes the user name it is using.

+---

 1. Don't use basic authentication unless over a secure connection (HTTPS).
 Authentication tokens must not be transmitted in the URI: `GET /users/123?token=asdf....`

     _Why:_

-    > ⌦ Because Token, or user ID and password are passed over the network as clear text (it is base64 encoded, but base64 is a reversible encoding), the basic authentication scheme is not secure. [read more...](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication)
+    > ![info][octicon-info] Because Token, or user ID and password are passed over the network as clear text (it is base64 encoded, but base64 is a reversible encoding), the basic authentication scheme is not secure. [read more...](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication)

 1. Tokens must be transmitted using the Authorization header on every request: `Authorization: Bearer xxxxxx, Extra yyyyy`.